 Our tags and signs are created with an automated process that makes a qr code that links to your plant pages on Plantsmap.com only.

-We have built a system where we are very careful that those links are static and the links never change so the codes continue to work through our various site updates that happen every two weeks.
+We have built a system where we are very careful that those links are static and the links never change so the codes continue to work through our various site updates.

 Scanning a Plants Map tag opens a page on plantsmap.com and on that page, you can include one or more links to any other website where visitors can get even more information about that particular plant.